Suicide and self injury

 What to do if you see this content

 If you come across content in which someone expresses suicidal thoughts or is engaging in self harm, please contact local authorities and flag the video to bring it to our immediate attention.
-We reach out to these individuals with resources, and work with suicide prevention agencies to provide assistance when possible.

 If you’re depressed or are having thoughts of suicide, you’re not alone.
 Need support?
 For free, confidential 24/7 support in the United States: